 The Lee Seng Tee Library (Lee Library) is open to all current students, fellows, CRAs and staff of Wolfson College, as well as Visiting Fellows and Scholars.
-We have a pdf guide and two induction videos to help you get started:
+We have a pdf guide to help you get started:

 Read on below for more detailed information including our Library Teaching and Learning Philosophy.

 The building is usually open 24 hours a day all year with the exception of 25/26 December and 1 January (with early closing on 24 December and 31 December).

 Access to the main rooms is controlled by your University Card.